JohnstoneKats/SequencingDataAnalysis/RNA-seq/RNA-seq_README.md

 ### Counting Reads

-The resulting bam files can then be used as input into subread's *featureCounts* function:
+The resulting bam files can then be used as input into subread's *featureCounts* function.
-*The unstranded option is generally used to imporve mapping rate, but this can be altered by changing -s 1* *4_featureCounts.sbatch
+*The unstranded option is generally used to imporve mapping rate, but this can be altered by changing ```-s 1```*

+*4_featureCounts.sbatch
 ```
 module load subread